biomedicalLott/Image-Alignment-Methods/README.md

 # Image-Alignment-Methods
-My exploration of image alignment methods for Robotics Algorithms In this assignment, I implemented some basic image processing algorithms to detect features to frame alignment using Matlab.
+My exploration of image alignment methods for Robotics Algorithms I implemented some basic image processing algorithms to detect features for frame alignment using Matlab.

 Sergei Mikhailovich Prokudin-Gorskii (1863-1944) was a photographer who, between the years 1909-1915, traveled the Russian empire and took thousands of photos of everything he saw.
 He used an early color